Tuesday, December 13, 2016

 I met Ray Rayner at Thillens Stadium in 1968.
 Ray was on a WGN 16" softball team playing the Playboy Bunnies.
 The evening game was for a charity.
 It was standing room only.

-Ray sat up in the announcer's booth when the WGN vs.Playboy Bunnies game was over.
+Ray sat in the announcer's booth when the WGN vs.Playboy Bunnies game ended.
 We talked for quite some time.
-Ray told me he was going to talk about the charity softball game on his show on Monday.
-I jokingly brought up the fact that I never heard my name called on the Romper Room Show.
-Rayner told me he'd mention me on his TV show the next day, and I could count on him.
+Ray told me he would speak of the charity softball game on his show on Monday.
+I jokingly mentioned that I never heard my name called on the Romper Room Show.
+Rayner told me he'd tell me on his TV show the next day, and I could count on him.

 Mel Thillens had my name put up on the sign that same day.
 I couldn't believe it when Mel gave me the picture he had taken the following day.
 I'm Facebook friends with two of Mel's daughters.